-The firm reported to us that it has communicated these instances of potential non-compliance to the respective principal auditor and that the principal auditor determined in all instances that its objectivity and impartiality were not impaired.
+The firm has reported to us that it has evaluated the instances of potential non-compliance for issuer audit clients in which the firm was the principal auditor and determined in all instances that its objectivity and impartiality were not impaired.
+In addition, the firm reported to us that it has communicated the remaining instances of potential non-compliance to the respective principal auditor for the principal auditor to evaluate its objectivity and impartiality.